About the Author

 He took some writing courses at the well-known Iowa Writer's

-Workshops at the University of Iowa, but only as a minor elective.
+Workshops at the University of Iowa, but only as minor elective courses.
 He also

-didn't get seriously involved in journalism until he was in the army.
-His most
+seriously involved in journalism until he was in the army.
+His most intense

-intense training in journalism came at the U.S. Army's Defense Information
+training in journalism came at the U.S. Army's Defense Information School at

-School at Fort Benjamin Harrison, Indiana.
-After graduation from that school,
+Fort Benjamin Harrison, Indiana.
+After graduation from that school, he became a

-he became a military journalist in Korea, running a base newspaper for the 4th
+military journalist in Korea, running a base newspaper for the 4th U.S. Army

-U.S. Army Missile Command in Chunchon, Korea.
-In an odd coincidence, the
+Missile Command in Chunchon, Korea.
+In an odd coincidence, the command's

-command's information officer, Lt.
-Robert Keeler, who was the only other
+information officer, Lt.
+Robert Keeler, who was the only other American involved

 What about the Pulitzer Prize and the journalism?